I Will Never Leave You

 How Does This Apply To Us?

-Azariah's words to Asa are not just those of a prophet who dares to speak to a king, they are also the words of a friend who wants us to find the path of blessing and joy.
-Stay with God Who stays with you.
-We can forsake Him; He never forsakes us.
-Jesus said, ‘I will never leave you nor forsake you’ (Heb.
+Azariah's words to Asa are not just those of a prophet who dares to speak to a king; they are also the words of a friend who wants Asa to find the path of blessing and joy.
+Stay with God who stays with you.
+We can forsake him; he never forsakes us.
+Jesus said, “I will never leave you nor forsake you” (Heb.
 13:5).
-Yet there are times when I lose the sense of His presence, when I have not valued His presence above everything else, or when I have grown lax in practicing His presence and His actual nearness has become apparent distance.
+Yet there are times when I lose the sense of his presence, when I have not valued his presence above everything else, or when I have grown lax in practising his presence and his actual nearness has become apparent distance.
 It is when we forsake that we feel forsaken.

 Pray With Me

-In the name of Him Who said, ‘I will never leave you nor forsake you,’ even Jesus Christ, our Lord.
+In the name of Him Who said, “I will never leave you nor forsake you,” even Jesus Christ, our Lord.
 Amen.

 Moving On In The Life of Prayer